cartalyst/alerts/usage/index.md

 ##### Usage

-Assuming we have a `view` notifier we can the following.
+Assuming we have a `view` notifier we can do the following.

 ```php
 // Call the notifier `key` on the facade to retrieve the notifier.